sbtah/product-api/README.md

-# REST API Make with Django Rest Framework.
+# REST API made with Django Rest Framework.

 Api will be used for storing scraped Product data.